ststefa/terrasplunk/README.md

 aws_secret_access_key = <sbb-splunk-secret-key>
 ```

+Make sure this file is chmod 600 for security reasons.

 The AWS credentials are not personal.
 They are exclusively used for this project and shared among project members.
 The actual values for these keys are stored in PasswordSafe.
 Look for splunk_otc_2020.

 To access the OTC the code assumes your credentials are configured in the openstack configuration file `~/.config/openstack/clouds.yaml`.
-The cloud section need to be named like the tenants, i.e.
+The `clouds` sections need to be named like the tenants, i.e.

 ``` shell
 $ cat  ~/.config/openstack/clouds.yaml